claudia-viaro/optimal_stopping-switching/README.md

 The environment follows a standard architecture suitable for most RL existing algorithms.
 It contains functions:
 - reset: it reset the process and returns the initial state, the spot price (currently just one asset d, but should be increased)
 - step: it reproduces an agent taking an action (control) in the environment, having seen the current state.
 In this case actions are to stop or to continue (a=0, a=1).
-Once an action is taken, the system returns a new state (a new price) and a reward (a payoff/continuation value)
+Once an action is taken, the system returns a new state (a new price) and a reward (a payoff/continuation value).

+I am transferring the switching problem under a RL formulation using OpenAI Gym architecture: https://github.com/claudia-viaro/gym_switching